kijai/ComfyUI-SUPIR/README.md

 Mirror for the models: https://huggingface.co/camenduru/SUPIR/tree/main

-## WARNING: currently downloads 10GB clip model as I didn't figure out a way to use existing ones yet

 # Tests
 Video upscale test (currently the node does frames one by one from input batch):